tardate/LittleArduinoProjects/README.md

-# 401 Little Electronics and Arduino Projects
+# 402 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Pixie](./Radio/pixie) - research the history and variants of the Pixie QRP transceiver, and build a basic Pixie 4.3 kit on 40m.
+> Latest addition:sparkles: [BoldportClub/pips](./BoldportClub/pips) - rolling the BoldportClub Pips (Project #23) - a classic Elektor die circuit using the CD4060 ripple counter.

 Just my collection of electronics projects, many involving an Arduino in one way or another.